DefenderOfBasic/notebook/source/content/The God Conjecture.md

 META

-"Science comes out of religion"
+⭐️ "Science comes out of religion"

+❌ "separate magisteria"

+(1) religion is a truth seeking process
+	"cargo cult religion"
+(2) if religion is true, and science is true, then they have to be compatible

 - Religion as proto science